jghalaei/MessageCodec/README.md

 1. Invalid Version: The message version is not supported.
 2. Checksum Mismatch: Indicating that the message is corrupted.
-3. Invalid Checksum: Indicating that the message is corrupted.
+3. Invalid Data format: Indicating that the message is corrupted.
+An encoded message should contain at least 4 bytes (Version, Header count,Payload length, Checksum)